proudlyserving/proudlyserving.github.io/_posts/2022-01-31-request-for-proudly-serving-feedback-go-dotgov.md

 ---
 title:  "Request for Proudly Serving feedback: Go .gov"
-description: A new Proudly Serving chapter titled Go .gov is ready for public review and feedback.
+description: "A new Proudly Serving chapter titled 'Go .gov' by Luke Fretwell is ready for public review and feedback."
 date: 2022-01-31
 author: Proudly Serving
 icon: fa-solid fa-comments